AzharAliCodes/DSA_WITH_JAVA/README.md

  # DAY 5 Summary:
 Today, I worked on 2D arrays in Java.
 I implemented basic input/output operations, searched for elements in unsorted and sorted matrices, found the largest and smallest elements, calculated diagonal sums, and traversed a spiral matrix.
 I also optimized search in a sorted matrix using a top-right corner approach.
 These programs improved my understanding of 2D array operations and algorithms.

+ # DAY 6 Summary:
+On Day 6, we focused on solving various string-related problems using Java, enhancing our understanding of string manipulation and logic-building.
+We began with a program demonstrating essential string operations such as finding length, comparing strings (both case-sensitive and case-insensitive), extracting substrings, replacing characters, and concatenating strings.
+Next, we checked whether a given string is a palindrome using a two-pointer approach.
+Moving forward, we tackled a problem to compute the shortest path to a destination based on directional instructions.
+Additionally, we found the largest string lexicographically from a given set of strings using the compareTo() method.
+We also implemented a program to capitalize the first letter of each word in a string while preserving the remaining text.
+Lastly, we created a string compression program that replaces consecutive occurrences of characters with their counts, providing a more compact representation.
+These exercises improved our problem-solving skills and deepened our understanding of Java's string handling capabilities.

+# DAY 7